Volunteer On Site

 In Emergency Services: The Uniontown Area Conference of St. Vincent De Paul provides direct aid to clients through the emergency service office.
 Volunteer interviewers daily see clients for emergency food assistance and clothing.
 People with compassion, computer skills and record keeping skills may want to think about volunteering as an interviewer after observing the process.
 A time commitment is necessary.

-Food Recovery:Each morning a volunteer picks up food that is going to expire from local grocery stores and/or retail establishments.
-This job requires approximately 1 1/2 hours per morning.
-You are required to use your vehicle to pick up and then deliver the items to St. Vincent De Paul.
+Food Recovery:Each morning a volunteer picks up food that is donated from local grocery stores and/or retail establishments.
+This job requires approximately 1 hour per morning.
+A volunteer would use his vehicle to pick up the items and then deliver them to St. Vincent De Paul.
+One day of the week would be the commitment necessary.